wyattbiker/rsyncback/README.md

 <br>Copyright (C) 1996-2022 by Andrew Tridgell, Wayne Davison, and others.
 </br>.......

+## <ins>Windows Users<ins>
-## **For Windows Users: Installing and running the rsync command.
+### Installing and running rsync on Windows.

-The RsyncBack addon is installed as usual.
+The RsyncBack addon is installed as usual with [instructions above](#quick-setup-and-run-rsyncback).
 However you need to tell it where the rsync.exe command is located.
 To do that you would need to install MSYS2 which is a list of Linux commands that run as native to Windows.
 An open source consortium called MSYS2 created popular Linux commands that run natively on Windows.
 There is no need to install Linux to do that!

 From their documentation page at [https://www.msys2.org](https://www.google.com/url?q=https://www.msys2.org&sa=D&source=editors&ust=1752710978297009&usg=AOvVaw2IBV09jFifKjKXb5G7c51c)/: